onyx-platform/onyx/doc/design/proposals/task_routing.md

 ## Conditional Task Routing

-This design proposal outlines an approach that Onyx could take to routing segments conditionally to tasks.
+This design proposal outlines an approach that Onyx could take to routing segments conditionally between tasks.

 ### Background